dantenoguera/emitter/README.md

 ## Particle emitter
-basic particle emitter with the purpose to learn a bit about OpenGL compute shaders
+basic particle emitter with the purpose of learning a bit about OpenGL compute shaders

 ![emitter](emitter.png)